 | 4 credit hours

 In fieldwork practicum courses, students participate in weekly seminars and conduct related fieldwork at outside organizations.
-This fieldwork practicum course will focus on regulation of tobacco and personal-care products by the Food and Drug Administration (FDA) under the Food, Drug, and Cosmetic Act.
-Students will participate in a two hour/week seminar and carry out either 10 or 15 hours/week of fieldwork as interns with the Campaign for Tobacco-Free Kids or the Environmental Working Group.
+This fieldwork practicum course will focus on federal regulation of tobacco and personal-care products by the Food and Drug Administration (FDA) under the Food, Drug, and Cosmetic Act and how public interest groups advocate greater protections for consumers.
+Students will participate in a two-hour/week seminar and carry out either 10 or 15 hours/week of fieldwork as interns with one of two national consumer and environmental health organizations: the Campaign for Tobacco-Free Kids or the Environmental Working Group.
 (Two pass/fail credits will be awarded for 10 hours/week of fieldwork, and three pass/fail credits will be awarded for 15 hours/week of fieldwork.)

-SEMINAR: In the two-credit, graded, seminar portion of the practicum, students will utilize legislative and administrative materials as well as case law to become acquainted with the processes by which the federal government regulates tobacco and personal-care products, and to critique both the statutory framework and the performance of FDA in carrying out its administrative duties.
+SEMINAR: In the two-credit, graded, seminar portion of the practicum, students will utilize legislative and administrative materials as well as case law to become familiar with the processes by which the federal government regulates tobacco and personal-care products, and to critique both the statutory framework and FDA’s performance in protecting consumers.
 The 2009 Tobacco Act created a new regulatory regime very different from the FDA’s existing authority to regulate other products within its jurisdiction.
 Examination of the agency’s initial steps to carry out this responsibility provides a chance for students to understand how a federal agency responds to a legislative mandate requiring innovative action to address a major public health problem.
-On the other hand, FDA’s authority to regulate personal-care products is rudimentary, and presents unique challenges when both long- and short-term risks are linked to their use and regulatory action is sought.
+On the other hand, FDA has minimal authority to regulate personal-care products, raising real concerns for consumer protection.
 The course will also touch on related topics such as the role of the Federal Trade Commission in the regulation of trade practices, the Freedom of Information Act, the legislative process and the interaction of federal and state regulation.

 Recommended: Administrative Law; Food and Drug Law-related courses.
 Prerequisite: J.D. students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

-Students may not concurrently enroll in an externship or a clinic (except Street Law) or another practicum course.
+Students may not concurrently enroll in an externship or a clinic or another practicum course.

 LL.M. students must seek professor permission to apply.

-Evening students who work during the day are encouraged to reach out to the professor to determine whether this practicum course would be compatible with their schedules.
+Evening students who work during the day are encouraged to reach out to the professors to determine whether this practicum course would be compatible with their schedules.

 The two-credit seminar portion of this practicum will be graded.
 The two or three credits of fieldwork are mandatory pass/fail.
 Students will be allowed to take another course pass/fail in the same semester as the fieldwork.

-Note: The course will typically meet on Wednesday afternoons, but will have an additional class meeting on Saturday, January 23, 2016, from 9:00 a.m. to 1:00 p.m.
-On two Wednesdays later in the semester, the class will not meet, to account for the Saturday session.
+Note: The course will typically meet on Wednesday afternoons, but will have one additional class meeting on Saturday, January 21, 2017, from 9:00 a.m. to 1:00 p.m., in an effort to frontload some of the course material before students begin their fieldwork.
+On two Wednesdays later in the semester, the class will not meet, to account for the one Saturday session.

 Students who enroll in this course will be automatically enrolled in both the seminar and fieldwork components and may not take either component separately.
 After Add/Drop, a student who wishes to withdraw from a practicum course must obtain permission from the faculty member and the Assistant Dean for Experiential Education.
 The Assistant Dean will grant such withdrawal requests only when remaining enrolled in the practicum would cause significant hardship for the student.
 A student who is granted permission to withdraw will be withdrawn from both the seminar and fieldwork components.